 Rivets are permanent fasteners often used to pin together gutters, straps, and other pieces of thin-gauge metal around your house.
-Removing rivets may seem difficult–but a couple small tricks make it a cinch!
+Rivets may seem difficult to remove–but a couple small tricks make it a cinch!

-This article and video will not only show you how to remove old rivets, it will also show you how to replace them with a simpler fastener–gutter screws.
+This article and video shows you how to remove old rivets.
+It also shows you how to replace them with a simpler fastener–gutter screws.

-“Pop rivets”–the kind of rivets most commonly used in house construction–are intended to be permanent, and therefore have no conventional means of reversal, i.e. Phillips or flat-head slots, hex-heads, spiral threads, etc…
+“Pop rivets”–the kind of rivets most commonly used in house construction–are intended to be permanent.
+Therefore, they have no conventional means of reversal, like Phillips or flat-head slots, hex-heads, spiral threads, etc…

-The only way rivets can be removed is essentially by destroying them.
+The only way to remove rivets is to essentially destroy them.

-The easiest way to do this is by “drilling out” the rivet–using friction from a drill bit to cut away at the inner wall of the fastener, separating the shaft from the head.
+You do this is by “drilling out” the rivet.
+You use friction from a drill bit to cut away at the inner wall of the fastener.
+That way, you separate the shaft from the head.

 I always recommend using titanium drill bits to do this.
-They’re very durable, they stay sharp for a long time, and they’re hard enough to cut through both wood and non-ferrous metals.
+They’re very durable, they stay sharp for a long time.
+In addition, they’re hard enough to cut through both wood and non-ferrous metals.

-When the rivets are removed, you can often replace them with “gutter screws” (shown below).
-These short fasteners can typically be screwed straight into the holes left behind by the rivet.
+When you remove the rivets, you can often replace them with “gutter screws”.
+(See the link in the Material List above).
+These short fasteners can are screwed straight into the holes left behind by the rivet.

 Step #1: Locate All Relevant Rivets

-“Pop Rivets” are most often used to pin together gutters, straps, and other thin pieces of metal on the exterior of a house.
-They are also frequently installed in multiples to keep these components from swiveling.
+Most often, we use pop rivets to pin together gutters and other thin pieces of metal on the exterior of a house.
+We frequently install them in multiples to keep these components from shifting.

 So, if you want to remove a gutter or downspout, you’ll often have to remove more than one rivet.

-Examine the area from multiple sides and determine how many rivets are present, and what role each one plays in holding the assembly together.
+Examine the area from multiple sides and determine how many rivets are present.
+Determine what role each one plays in holding the assembly together.